There are 107 results

 We know what you’re thinking: Joshua John Russell is a professional chef and baker — of course his turkey is awesome.
 But we’re here to tell you that his go-to technique has nothing to do with his culinary school education and everything to do with one signature technique: he roasts the bird right inside a paper bag.
 Here’s why (and how!) he does it.

-If your spice cabinet is anything like mine, it's a fun house.
-I love browsing through my collection and being surprised by what I find (hello, Urfa pepper!).
-But when I'm actually cooking, I definitely have my go-tos.
+If your spice cabinet is anything like ours, it's a fun house.
+We love browsing through our collection and being surprised by what we find (hello, Urfa pepper!).
+But when we're actually cooking, we definitely have our go-tos.
 Here are the 15 essentials every cook should keep around.

 A good stir-fry recipe is the ultimate saucy, spicy cure for a crazy weeknight.
 Even when you really don't feel like cooking, this fast, flavorful dish is basic enough to crank out in 20 minutes, and it's way better for you than takeout.